inland-northwest-data-initiative/inland-northwest-data-initiative.github.io/content/about.md

 ## [Kenneth Farr III](https://www.linkedin.com/in/kenfarr/)

 Ken Farr is Product Engineering Manager at 2nd Watch.
 He has a Master of Science in Computer Science from Eastern Washington University.
+His love of data and statistics emerged from his curiosity of discovering 'what is true'.
+From that he explores how to use data to drive business decisions.
+He flips between data science and data engineering, appreciating both sides of the field.

 ## [Fred Franken, Ph.D.](https://www.linkedin.com/in/fred-franken-29502765/)